 - Increased heart rate

 - Cloudy or bloody urine

 - Digestive issues

-Meloxicam withdrawal process can also lead to stomach or bowel problems such as diarrhea, ulcers, and bleeding, as well as liver or kidney damage.
-Individuals who had been taking Mobic had a high number of liver enzymes in their body.
-Such health complications can be fatal if left untreated and they may or may not occur with the following warning signs:
+Stopping Meloxicam cold turkey can also lead to stomach or bowel problems such as diarrhea, ulcers, and bleeding, as well as liver or kidney damage.
+In addition, individuals taking Mobic had a high number of liver enzymes in their bodies.

 - Increased agitation

 Risks Of Mobic Withdrawal

 Since Meloxicam withdrawal is very uncommon, there is little-to-no risk of developing withdrawal symptoms, and therefore, no treatment is usually required.
 However, individuals taking the medication for chronic pain should be aware that the pain will return once the drug is discontinued.

 Meloxicam is not addictive, so Meloxicam withdrawal symptoms are rare, and treatment is usually not necessary.
 However, individuals taking the painkiller due to pain should be aware that the pain will return when the drug is discontinued, and they may require alternative medication to control the pain.

 However, the situation is different in individuals who abuse the painkiller along with other psychoactive substances such as alcohol, opioids, or other addictive substances.
 That is because, in situations like this, there is a significant potential for dependence and addiction.
 It may lead to unpleasant and potentially dangerous Meloxicam withdrawal symptoms when the medication is stopped abruptly.
 Therefore, withdrawal in such situations may require treatment in a qualified medical center.
 In such cases, the first and most critical step is finding a reputed and research-based withdrawal assistance program to control and treat the symptoms of meloxicam abuse.